kyma-project/istio/docs/user/02-operation-guides/operations/02-10-check-if-sidecar-injection-is-enabled.md

 <!-- tabs:end -->

-## Check if sidecar injection is enabled in the Pod's Deployment.
+## Check if sidecar injection is enabled in the Pod's Deployment

 <!-- tabs:start -->